KSDunne/statement_beauty/README.md

 - As logged in website user, I can:

 1. Like and unlike blog posts, so that I can show other users which posts are interesting (Part of epic 6)
-2. Comment on blog posts, so that I can give my opinion and feel lots of interactivity with the website (Part of epic 2 and 6)
+2. Comment on blog posts, so that I can give my opinion and feel lots of interactivity with the website (Part of epic 6)
 3. Read other users comments, so that I feel connected to a community (Part of epic 6)
-4. Edit comments I made, so that I feel in control of the content I add to the website (Part of epic 2 and 6)
+4. Edit comments I made, so that I feel in control of the content I add to the website (Part of epic 6)
-5. Delete my comments, so that I do not have to leave comments on the website forever (Part of epic 2 and 6)
+5. Delete my comments, so that I do not have to leave comments on the website forever (Part of epic 6)
-6. Logout from the website, so that when I'm finished on the website, my comments are protected from editing by other computer users (Part of epic 5 and 7)
+6. Logout from the website, so that when I'm finished on the website, my comments are protected from editing by other computer users (Part of epic 7)
 7. View deals of the season on makeovers, so that I can save some money by booking the makeover that is trending (Part of epic 9)
-8. Fill in a form on the book makeover tab, so that I can inform the business owner of a time that suits me for my makeover
+8. Fill in a form to book a makeover (part of epic 9)
+9. When I am logged in the 'register' and 'login' buttons disappear on the navbar and the 'logout' button appears instead (Part of epic 5)

 - As a logged in superuser, I can:

 1. Create blog posts, so that I can share my opinion on certain beauty products and looks (Part of epic 2 and 6)
 2. Read other users blog posts, so that I research what is trendy in the beauty community (Part of epic 6)
 3. Edit blogs I made, so that I don't feel like the content I post has gone out of date (Part of epic 2 and 6)
-4. Delete my blog posts if I wish to do so, so that I do not have to leave posts on the website forever (Part of epic 2 and 6)
+4. Delete my blog posts if I wish to do so, so that I do not have to leave posts on the website forever (Part of epic 6)
 5. Allow comments to be shown to the casual website user, only if they have been approved (epic 6)
 6. I can mark collaboration requests as read, so that I can see how many still need to be processed (epic 2)